routerlogln.com

 • Outdated firmware or an incorrectly configured router.

-Try connecting straight to your modem to diagnose the problem.
-If the internet is operational, the router is probably the problem.
+To identify the issue, try connecting directly to your modem.
+The router is most likely the issue if the internet is working.
 Review settings using the admin dashboard, or think about doing a complete reset.

 How to Use the Netgear Router Without Internet Access?